adithayyil/dotpush/leetcode-sync/README.md

-# 🚀 DotPush - LeetCode to GitHub Sync
+# 🚀 dotpush - LeetCode to GitHub Sync

 **Automatically sync your LeetCode solutions to GitHub with one click!**

-## What is DotPush?
+## What is dotpush?

-DotPush is a Chrome extension that seamlessly bridges your LeetCode practice with your GitHub portfolio.
+dotpush is a Chrome extension that seamlessly bridges your LeetCode practice with your GitHub portfolio.
 Never lose your coding solutions again - every problem you solve gets automatically pushed to your GitHub repository, building an impressive coding portfolio over time.

 ## ✨ Key Features